opal/opal-jquery/README.md

 bridged instances of jquery objects.
 Just like ruby arrays are just javascript arrays, `Element` instances are just jquery objects.
 This makes interaction with jquery plugins much easier.

-Also, `Element` will try to bridge with Zepto if it cannot find jQuery loaded, making it ideal for mobile applications as well.